-In this study, longitudinal MRI and bioluminescence imaging (BLI) were used to monitor tumor growth every three days.
+In this study, longitudinal MRI (M-Series from Aspect Imaging), and bioluminescence imaging (BLI) (Newton 7.0 from Vilber) were used to monitor tumor growth every three days.
 MRI and BLI are often used in combination for visualizing and quantifying various biomarkers in vivo.
 For tumor studies, they provide very complementary information.
-MRI provides detailed information on the size and location of the tumor, while luciferase BLI provides accurate measurements of cell viability throughout the tumor.
+MRI provides detailed information on the size and location of the tumor, while fluorescence BLI provides accurate measurements of cell viability throughout the tumor.
 This can be especially important for treatment studies as the size of the tumor may not change significantly over time however, the amount of viable tissue may change quite quickly as the result of an effective treatment.

 Additionally, Huang et al. used photoacoustic imaging to provide high sensitivity images of the tumor boundaries.
 They found that the tumor profile measured by PAI matched histological boundaries very well, which can be attributed to the high expression of EGFR and SEC61G on the outer edges of the tumor.
 As a result, PAI may provide important complementary information to MR and optical methods during surgical intervention.